Whitley Strieber: Communion and "the visitors"

 Strieber has stated that he was abducted from his cabin in upstate New York on the evening of December 26, 1985, by non-human sentient beings.
-He wrote about this experience and related experiences in Communion (1987), his first non-fiction book.
+He wrote about this and related experiences in Communion (1987), his first non-fiction book.
 Although the book was perceived generally as an account of alien abduction, Strieber drew no conclusions about the identity of the alleged abductors.
 He referred to the beings as "the visitors", a name chosen to be as neutral as possible to allow the possibility that they were not extraterrestrials.
-Neurologist Steven Novella has remarked that the details of Whitley's tale of waking up seemingly paralyzed fitted the description of hypnagogia, a fairly common neurological phenomenon that has been mistaken by some for an intervention by demons or aliens.
+Neurologist Steven Novella has remarked that the details of Whitley's tale of waking up seemingly paralyzed correlated with aspects of hypnagogia, a fairly common neurological phenomenon that has been mistaken by some for an intervention by demons or aliens.
 Both the hardcover and paperback editions of Communion reached the number one position on The New York Times Best Seller list (non-fiction), with more than 2 million copies collectively sold.

-Although it was published as non-fiction, the book editor of the Los Angeles Times pronounced the follow-up title, Transformation (1988), to be fiction and removed it from the non-fiction best-seller list (it nonetheless made the top 10 on the fiction side of the chart).
+Although it was published as nonfiction, the book editor of the Los Angeles Times pronounced the follow-up title, Transformation (1988), to be fiction and removed it from the non-fiction best-seller list (it nonetheless made the top 10 on the fiction side of the chart).
 "It's a reprehensible thing," Strieber responded.
 "My book is a true story ...
 Placing this book on the fiction list is an ugly example of exactly the kind of blind prejudice that has hurt human progress for many generations."
 Criticism that noted the similarity between the non-human beings in Strieber's autobiographical accounts and the non-human beings in his initial horror novels was acknowledged by the author as a fair observation, but not indicative of his autobiographical works being fictional.
 He said, "The mysterious small beings that figure prominently in Catmagic seem to be an unconscious rendering of [the visitors], created before I was aware that they may be real."

 Since the 1987 publication of Communion, Strieber has written four further autobiographies detailing his experiences with the visitors: Transformation (1988), a direct follow-up; Breakthrough: The Next Step (1995), a reflection on the original events and accounts of the sporadic contact he had subsequently experienced; The Secret School (1996), in which he examined strange memories from his childhood; and Solving the Communion Enigma: What Is to Come (2011).